aubreyrjones/nos_link/readme.md

   set pc, .local_label
 ```

 Data can be inlined into assembly modules either as individual words, or as text strings.
+Data directives may reference labels to get their values, but may not perform arithmetic on them at this time.

 Example: